HatsuharuYasa/Number_Reading/README.md

 Downloading the dataset already been taken care by the script, the only thing needs to do when training the model is to run the model.py script as follow

+Go to model/ directory and run the following command

 ```sh
 python model.py --batch-size <batch_size> \  # Set batch size (default: 32)
                 --lr <learning_rate> \       # Set learning rate (default: 0.001)